isomerpages/sportsg-corp/media-centre/media-release/_posts/2011-04-27-post-SSC Venues To Be Used As Rally Sites For GE 2011.md

 | ------------------------------------------------------| ------------- |
 | SSC Facilities Designated for Use as Rally Sites <br>from 28 April-5 May 2011 <br>(7am-10am, 12pm-3pm, 7pm-10pm) | Bedok Stadium<br>Bishan Stadium <br>Bukit Gombak Stadium <br>Delta Hockey Field <br>Choa Chu Kang Stadium <br>Clementi Stadium <br>Jurong East Stadium <br>Jurong West Stadium <br>Serangoon Stadium <br>Tampines Stadium <br>Toa Payoh Stadium <br>Woodlands Stadium <br>Yio Chu Kang Stadium <br>Yishun Stadium |

----

-**About the Singapore Sports Council**<br>
-Formed in 1973, the Singapore Sports Council (SSC) is tasked with developing a holistic sports culture for the nation.
-The SSC creates opportunities for people to excel in sports; opportunities for people to be engaged in sports as, coaches, officials, volunteers or fans; and opportunities for people to do business in sports as sponsors and investors.
-The SSC has changed the way Singaporeans view and participate in sports.
-Through sports, we now have an enhanced national identity thanks to our sports participation programmes; greater national pride as a result of high performance results at international and regional games; and more diversified economic stability through our vibrant sports industry initiatives.